Microsoft identity platform authentication protocols

-Azure Active Directory (Azure AD) supports several of the most widely used authentication and authorization protocols.
-The topics in this section describe the supported protocols and their implementation in Azure AD.
+The Microsoft identity platform supports several of the most widely used authentication and authorization protocols.
+The topics in this section describe the supported protocols and their implementation in Microsoft identity platform.
 The topics included a review of supported claim types, an introduction to the use of federation metadata, detailed OAuth 2.0. and SAML 2.0 protocol reference documentation, and a troubleshooting section.

-- Important Information About Signing Key Rollover in Azure AD – Learn about Azure AD’s signing key rollover cadence, changes you can make to update the key automatically, and discussion for how to update the most common application scenarios.
+- Important Information About Signing Key Rollover in Microsoft identity platform – Learn about Microsoft identity platform’s signing key rollover cadence, changes you can make to update the key automatically, and discussion for how to update the most common application scenarios.

-- Supported Token and Claim Types - Learn about the claims in the tokens that Azure AD issues.
+- Supported Token and Claim Types - Learn about the claims in the tokens that the Microsoft identity platform issues.

-- OAuth 2.0 in Azure AD - Learn about the implementation of OAuth 2.0 in Azure AD.
+- OAuth 2.0 in Microsoft identity platform - Learn about the implementation of OAuth 2.0 in Microsoft identity platform.

 - OpenID Connect 1.0 - Learn how to use OAuth 2.0, an authorization protocol, for authentication.

 - Service to Service Calls with Client Credentials - Learn how to use OAuth 2.0 client credentials grant flow for service to service calls.